West Cocalico Township, Pennsylvania

-West Cocalico Township is a township in northeastern Lancaster County, Pennsylvania, United States.
-The population was 7,491 at the 2020 census.
+West Cocalico Township is a township that is located in northeastern Lancaster County, Pennsylvania, United States.
+The population was 7,491 at the time of the 2020 census.

 History

 Cocalico Township was divided into East Cocalico and West Cocalico Townships in 1838.
 Among the township's historical sites listed on the National Register of Historic Places are Reinholds Station Trinity Chapel, Furnace Hills Tenant House, and Henry Walter House.

 Geography

 West Cocalico is the northernmost township in Lancaster County.
 According to the United States Census Bureau, the township has a total area of 71.6 sqkm, of which 71.4 sqkm are land and 0.1 sqkm, or 0.18%, are water.

 Unincorporated communities in the township include Cocalico, Union House, Blainsport, Reinholds, Schoeneck, and part of Stevens.